EDiLD/edild.github.com/_posts/2016-07-14-localecotox.md

-### Query 2: All acute EC50/LC50 for Chlorpyrifos to build a SSD.
+### Query 2: All acute EC50/LC50 for Chlorpyrifos to build an SSD.

 In a [previous post](https://edild.github.io/ssd/) I showed how to calculate Species Sensitivity Distribution (SSDs) using R.
 However, I did not show how to retrieve the used data.